Patient's Query

 I have gone through your query and attachments (attachments removed to protect the patient's identity).
 Being an oncologist involved in the care of breast cancer patients, I can understand your concerns.

-Based on the query, I can gather few things:
+Based on the query, I can gather a few things:

-2) Radiation is needed as you have undergone breast conservative surgery.
+Radiation is needed as you have undergone breast-conservative surgery.
 Radiation reduces the risk of the tumor coming back to the same site.
-If you have undergone removal of complete breast radiation may have been avoided depending on final histopathology.
+If you have undergone removal, complete breast radiation may have been avoided depending on the final histopathology.

-3) Hormonal treatment as your tumor is hormone-positive, it will respond to hormonal treatment.
+Hormonal treatment is recommended if your tumor is hormone-positive; it will respond to hormonal treatment.
 This will be started once you complete your chemotherapy and will be continued for a minimum of five hours.
 It may be extended for ten hours, depending on tolerance.
 I want to tell you that it is very easy to take.
 These three things are needed in every case.

-4) Chemotherapy need is decided on HPE (histopathology) report.
+The need is decided on the HPE (histopathology) report.
 For this, I would like to see the entire report.
 Also will need to know if you have undergone any additional testing to see the risk of tumor recurrence.

-I would be able to give you more clear answer regarding chemotherapy if you can provide me with histopathology details after surgery and reports of any additional tests.
+I would be able to give you a clearer answer regarding chemotherapy if you can provide me with histopathology details after surgery and reports of any additional tests.

 If you have any other questions, please revert here.